arshtyi/typst-sdu-os-slide/lib/core/overlays.typ

 /// duplicated once for each overlay step introduced by `pause`, `meanwhile`, or
 /// `jump`.
 In handout mode, only the final overlay state of each slide is
 /// rendered.
 ///
+/// This is normally called by `setup()`; user documents usually call the
+/// overlay markers instead.
+///
 /// - handout (bool): Whether to render only final overlay states.
 Defaults to `false`.
 /// - body (content): Document body to render.